MeryemCiftciAly/my_sql_journey/01_sql_practice/README.md

 ### **Repository Structure and Progression**

 My learning methodology combines formal instruction with self-directed challenges.
-I follow structured sources (like Khan Academy) and supplement with practical tutorials from selected educators (such as Baraa Katib Salkini).
+I follow structured sources (like Khan Academy) and supplement with practical tutorials from selected educators (such as Baraa Khatib-Salkini).
 Challenges derived from these sources are logged here, followed by a mini challenge and a full project using real-world datasets.

 The repository is organized into progressive difficulty tiers to clearly illustrate skill advancement: